eurolinux-enterprise-linux-sources/mysql-connector-java/src/docs/README.txt

    Miscellaneous.
-   Property Name Definition Default Value Since Version useUnicode Should the driver use Unicode character encodings when handling strings?
-Should only be used when the driver can't determine the character set mapping, or you are trying to 'force' the driver to use a character set that MySQL either doesn't natively support (such as UTF-8), true/false, defaults to 'true' true 1.1g characterEncoding If 'useUnicode' is set to true, what character encoding should the driver use when dealing with strings?
+   Property Name Definition Default Value Since Version useUnicode Forces the driver to use Unicode character encodings.
-   (defaults is to 'autodetect')   1.1g characterSetResults Character set to tell the server to return results as.
+   Should only be set to false either when the driver can't determine the character set mapping (in which case, specify the Java character encoding in the characterEncoding property), or you are trying to force the driver to use a character set that MySQL doesn't natively support.
+Should be 'true' for all versions of MySQL 4.1 or higher unless you are trying to emulate the character set handling support provided in MySQL 4.0.
+Value is true/false, defaults to 'true' true 1.1g characterEncoding If 'useUnicode' is set to true, what Java character encoding should the driver use when dealing with strings? (defaults is to 'autodetect').
+If the encoding cannot be determined, then an exception will be raised.
+1.1g characterSetResults Character set to tell the server to return results as.
 3.0.13 connectionCollation If set, tells the server to use this collation